 The reasons someone is unemployed are many and varied.

 Today, the Coronavirus pandemic has caused literally millions of people to lose their jobs.

 Sometimes, the employer shuts down all or part of their organization because of financial or other issues, as we have seen with the pandemic.

 Sometimes, we leave a job voluntarily before landing the new job (not a good idea, usually).

 Other times, the job ends because of a disagreement with the manager or other employees.

-Regardless of the reason, being unemployed creates a "gap" on the resume and LinkedIn Profile.
+Regardless of the reason, being unemployed creates an "employment gap" on the resume and LinkedIn Profile.

 Search through a site like Indeed, which is the largest collection of job postings in the world.
 Look for jobs where you meet most of the requirements.
 Focus on jobs you would like and would succeed at.
 Collect the following information: